psychoinformatics-de/studyforrest-www/src/content/Articles/announcement_impact.rst

 As there can only be one initial announcement, the following data needs to be taken with a grain of salt.
-However, I made an attempt to spread announcements made through different channels over time in order to get at least some idea on what is most effective.
+However, I made an attempt to spread announcements made through different channels over time in order to get at least some idea of what is most effective.

 Three weeks of announcements
 ============================